Favorite cities for house sitting at Christmas

 We never once saw a Santa Claus and the kids were not full of expectations and needs.
 The humble people of Tepoztlan live the true meaning of the season.
 It is in the giving and sharing with others where they find happiness.

-Vienna (Wien in German) is the ultimate destination for house sitting during the Christmas season.
+Vienna (Wien in German) is the ultimate destination for European house sitting during the Christmas season.
 The city’s festive atmosphere combined with its seasonal offerings makes it a wonderful base for exploration.
 If you’re lucky, Vienna is carpeted in snow, adding another level of enchantment to one of Europe’s most beautiful capital cities.
-You can read more about what we love about Vienna here.

 Vienna takes Christmas celebrations very seriously.
 Starting in mid-November, Christmas markets (Christkindlmärkte in German) sprout up at iconic sites throughout the city.
 Definitely visit a few of Vienna’s 17 markets.
 My favorite one is Weihnachtsmarkt am Spittelberg, a market lined with food vendors along the narrow streets of Spittelberg.
 I also love the Christmas market at the summer palace Schönbrunn, and the one directly in front of Karlskirche.
 Try the Raclette Brot, which is baked bread with delicious raclette cheese.
 And, don’t miss out on the Glühwein, or mulled wine.
 Important tip: Many Christkindlmärkte close down completely by Christmas Day, so make your rounds before December 25th.